 If your scholarship sponsor sends your scholarship check directly to the University, it will be applied to your student account, one-half in the Fall semester, one-half in the Spring semester, unless the sponsor specifies otherwise.
 Scholarship checks received are usually processed within the same business day and can be viewed in your online account summary.
 If the payment creates a credit balance on your student account, the credit will be released to you after the last day to add courses by direct deposit.

-What to do if you recieve a scholarship check
+What to do if you receive a scholarship check

 If your scholarship sponsor sends your scholarship check directly to you, you should follow these instructions to make sure it is applied to your University student account: